 Meth makes people violent

-What does is flood the brain with dopamine while inhibiting sleep and suppressing hunger.
-Without these, the brain cannot flush out toxins and reset itself.
-So people who continue to use meth over three or more consecutive days can experience the negative psychological effects of sleep deprivation and undernourishment such as hallucinations and irritability.
-Combined with unnatural levels of dopamine, the brain can tip into agitated behaviour, or even temporary psychosis.
+What meth does do is flood the brain with dopamine while inhibiting sleep and suppressing hunger.
+Without sleep and nourishment, the brain cannot flush out toxins and reset itself.
+So people who continue to use meth over three or more consecutive days can experience the negative psychological effects of not eating or sleeping such as hallucinations and irritability.
+With the addition of unnatural levels of dopamine in this state, the brain can tip into temporary psychosis which can have prolonged effects in some people.

 People who use meth are evil